We prepared a special guide for the main medications connected with fertility treatments.

 Cetrorelix Acetate

-Is a new generation gonadotropin releasing hormone (GnRH) antagonist used to prevent a premature ovulation in controlled ovarian stimulation prior to assisted reproductive technologies.
+A new generation gonadotropin releasing hormone (GnRH) antagonist used to prevent a premature ovulation in controlled ovarian stimulation prior to assisted reproductive technologies.
 This medicine comes in a powder form as well as with a prefilled syringe.

 Lupron or Synarel

-are used to prevent premature ovulation.
+Used to prevent premature ovulation.
 They have minimal, if any, side effects, most commonly transient headaches, possible hot flashes and body fluid retention.
 Localized skin reaction at the injection site may occur.

 hCG